ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 The [Merge](/docs/en/engines/table-engines/special/merge.md/#merge) engine does not belong to the `*MergeTree` family.
 :::

-If you need to update rows frequently, we recommend using the [`ReplacingMergeTree`](/docs/en/engines/table-engines/mergetree-family/replacingmergetree.md).
-Using `ALTER TALBE my_table UPDATE` to update rows triggers a mutation, which causes parts to be re-written and uses IO/resources.
+If you need to update rows frequently, we recommend using the [`ReplacingMergeTree`](/docs/en/engines/table-engines/mergetree-family/replacingmergetree.md) table engine.
+Using `ALTER TABLE my_table UPDATE` to update rows triggers a mutation, which causes parts to be re-written and uses IO/resources.
 With `ReplacingMergeTree`, you can simply insert the updated rows and the old rows will be replaced according to the table sorting key.

 ## Creating a Table {#table_engine-mergetree-creating-a-table}